-THE PULPIT; OR A VOICE FROM THE IRSH CHURCH, containing Fifty Sermons by Revds.
-R. J. M'Ghee, C. M. Fleury, Dean of Ardagh, H. E. Prior.
-W. Cleaver, C. Caulfeild, A. Dallas, E. Tottenham, Dr. Drew, Dr. O'Sullivan, P. Pounden, H. Verschoyle, J. S. Knox, Dr. Porter, D. Bagot, J. Le Poer Trench, H. B. Macartney, &c.
+THE PULPIT OF THE IRISH CHURCH, containing fifty Sermona, by Revols.
+R. J. M'Ghee, C. M. Fleury, Dean of Ardagh, W. Cleaver, A. Dallas, Dr. Drew, Dr. O'Sullivan, P. Pounden, H. Venschoyle, D. Bagot, H. B. Macartney, &c.
 With Miscellaneous Extracts.
 One volume, 8vo.
-5s.
-6d. cloth.
+5a. cloth.

-"Scriptural, pure, lovely, and of good report; such a volume as this, breathing evangelical truth from the lips of many devoted Ministers of our Church, besides some valuable miscellaneous matter, is really a boon to Christian families."-Christian Lady's Magazine.
+"Scriptural, pure, lovely, and of good report; such a volume as this, breathing evangelical truth from the lips of so many devoted Ministers of our Church, is really a boon to Christian families."-Christian Lady's

+Magazine.

-CHARACTERS AND EVENTS IN SCRIPTURE HISTORY practically considered.
-Twenty-four Lectures by the Rev. John M. Hiffernan, A.M.
-Rector of Newport, St. John's, Diocese of Cashel, Author of " Watch unto Prayer."
+CHARACTERS AND EVENTS IN SCRIPTURE HISTORY Practically Considered and Illustrated.
+By the Rev. John M. Hiffernan, Author of "Watch unto Prayer."
 Foolscap 8vo.
 5s. cloth.

-"The piety, the zeal, the eloquence, and often, the striking originality of his remarks have been widely acknowledged; and his papers have been read with much interest."-Christian Observer.
+"The piety, the seal, the eloquence, and often the striking originalit of his remarks have been widely acknowledged."-Christian Observer.

 THE INVALID'S HYMN BOOK, with Introductory Preface, by the Rev. Hugh White, A.M.
-Sixth Thousand.
-3s. cloth.
+Ninth Thousand.
+Ss. cloth.

-GUIDE TO DAILY WORSHIP IN PAROCHIAL, SUNDAY, AND INFANT SCHOOLS, containing a series of Morning and Evening Prayers, with suitable hymns, and preparatory questions, calculated to draw the youthful mind to prayer.
-By the Author of "Very Little Tales for Very Little Children."
+GUIDE TO DAILY WORSHIP IN PAROCHIAL.
+SUNDAY, AND INFANT SCHOOLS.
+By the Author of " Very Little Tales for Very Little Children."
 1s.
 6d. cloth.

-THE HOME MISSION; an Irish Story, by the Author

-of "The Curate's Grave."
-Foolscap 8vo.
-3s. cloth.

-"It is an entertaining sketch, and the narrative part of the composition is well done.
-Some of the tales introduced into the work are exceedingly interesting, and all is put forth with good feeling and good taste.
-We can confidently and conscientiously recommend this work to the Christian public." -Dublin Christian Examiner.
+THE HOME MISSION; an Irish Story, by the Author of "The Curate's Grave."
+Foolscap 8vo 2s.
+6d. cloth.
+"An entertaining Sketch, some of the tales are exceedingly interesting.
+We can confidently and conscientiously recommend this work to the Christian public."-Dublin Christian Examiner.